jwidess/wafer-mask/README.md

   - Add undo/redo, drag-and-drop, and more intuitive controls.

 - **Export:**
-  - Enable exporting the mask or wafer as high-resolution images.
+  - Enable exporting the mask or wafer as high res images.
-  - Add support for 3D model export (e.g., GLTF).
+  - Add support for 3D model export (e.g., GLTF, GLB, etc.).

 Contributions and suggestions are welcome!